A Performance (Yet Simple) Vertical Antenna

 Figure 6: Updated Antenna

 Like all vertical antennas, installation height matters.
 This is particularly true of elevated-radial antennas.
 Placing the radials too close to the ground increases ground losses, and lowers the efficiency of the antenna.
-Raising the antenna too high causes the elevation pattern to become distorted, and raises the peak elevation angle, which reduces the antnena's DX capabilities.
+Raising the antenna too high causes secondary lobes to form, raising the peak elevation angle, which reduces the antnena's DX capabilities.
 The antenna dimensions shown in Figure 3 are close to optimal, and can be scaled for use on other bands.
 Many hams have been told that "higher is better" but this is not true of vertical antennas.
 One nice feature of this design is that the optimal height happens to be close to the lowest reasonable height that will allow the ends of the antenna's radials to be kept above the ground.
 Since most of the radial current is concentrated near the feedpoint, the ground losses are minimized, even though the ends are fairly close to the ground.

 Advantages